apache/linkis-website/docs/development/linkis_compile_and_package.md

     mvn clean install
 ```
 ### step3 Obtain the installation package
-Obtain the installation package, there will be a compiled package in the ->target directory of the corresponding module:
+Get the installation package, there will be a compiled package in the ->target directory of the corresponding module:

 ```
    incubator-linkis-x.x.x/linkis-engineconn-plugins/engineconn-plugins/spark/target/linkis-engineplugin-spark-x.x.x.jar